umr-marbec/git-training/aide-memoire/git/README.md

 # Git clients

 Git and Git client **are not** the same!
 Like R and RStudio is not the same thing!
-They are just tools that help you manipulate Git repositories
+They are just tools that help you manipulate Git repositories:

-Git client:

 -   IDE (Integrated development environment)!
 -   Make the experience more pleasant providing a richer visual representation.